g3tsyst3m/g3tsyst3m.github.io/_posts/2025-10-3-Module Stomping 101 - My Favorite Stomping Grounds.md

 Load the DLL into the Remote Process
 -

 Next, we will load the DLL we specified below (CoreShell.dll) into our remote process.
 I use Notepad in my demo.
-P
+Also you'll notice a slight discrepancy between the DLL used in the video versus the code in this blog post.
+The DLL in the video was already loaded by Notepad so I needed to choose another one.
+That's the shortend of it 😄

-We first allocate memory the size of our filepath + filename using `VirtualAllocEx`.
+Okay, we will first allocate memory the size of our filepath + filename using `VirtualAllocEx`.
 Next, we write the filepath+filename string (`benignMod`) to that memory location we just allocated (`modPath`).
 It looks like this!

 <img width="1208" height="520" alt="image" src="https://github.com/user-attachments/assets/763a845f-5a06-408f-a639-1906f2b21e9e" />